NUSGreyhats/write-ups/_posts/2015-12-31-32C3-CTF-Flash-(Reversing-300).md

 ![]({{site.url|append: site.baseurl}}/resources/images/32c3ctf/firmware-bin.png){: width="50%"}

 Running file on the firmware.bin shows that it is an archive.
-The signature file contains in it seems to be a digital signature that is used to ensure the authenticity of the firmware.
+The signature file contained in it seems to be a digital signature that is used to ensure the authenticity of the firmware.

 {% highlight bash linenos %}
 $ file firmware.bin